Battle of Castle Black

-With the news that his advance party had been defeated, and he would have to assault the Wall, Mance assembled his host beyond the tree line.
-After a small probing attack at night, the first morning's attacks were spearheaded by Giants mounted on mammoths.
-Only one giant, Mag the Mighty, King of the Giants, managed to breach the massive doors that lead to the tunnel underneath the Wall.
-Donal Noye and several brothers defended the tunnel system with spears and arrow fire from behind the internal gate and murder-hole system built into the tunnel.
-While they managed to kill all of the attackers, including Mag, and held the interior portcullis under the Wall, all the defenders were slain, including Noye, whose body was found crushed by Mag, and his sword thrust though the Giant's neck.
+With the news that his advance party has been defeated, and he must instead assault the Wall, Mance assembles his host beyond the tree line.
+After a small probing attack at night, the first morning's attacks are spearheaded by giants mounted on mammoths.
+Mag the Mighty, King of the Giants, manages to breach the massive doors that lead to the tunnel underneath the Wall.
+Donal Noye and several brothers defend the tunnel system with spears and arrow fire from behind the internal gate and murder-hole system built into the tunnel.
+While they manage to kill all of the attackers, including Mag, and hold the interior portcullis under the Wall, all the defenders are slain, including Donal, whose body is found crushed by Mag, and his sword thrust though the giant's neck.

-With the death of Donal Noye, Jon Snow assumed command of the defense of the Wall at the request of Maester Aemon.
-Over the next several days, Snow managed to throw back repeated attacks on the Wall by using catapults, archers, flaming arrows, boiling oils and finally frozen barrels of rock and ice used to destroy Mance's armored battering rams.
+With the death of Donal Noye, Jon Snow assumes command of the defense of the Wall at the request of Maester Aemon.
+Over the next several days, Jon manages to throw back repeated attacks on the Wall by using catapults, archers, flaming arrows, boiling oils and finally frozen barrels of rock and ice used to destroy Mance's armored battering rams.

-Ser Alliser Thorne and Lord Janos Slynt, a known sympathizer of House Lannister, enemies of Jon Snow's father, arrived along with reinforcements from Eastwatch.
-They took Jon Snow into custody with the knowledge, from a captured Rattleshirt who lead a diversion on the eastern side of the Wall, that he had deserted and joined forces with the wildlings.
-Either not believing him or not caring about his orders from Qhorin Halfhand to do just that, they imprisoned him in the ice cells under the Wall.
+Ser Alliser Thorne, an enemy of Jon, and Lord Janos Slynt, a betrayer of Jon's father Eddard Stark, arrive along with reinforcements from Eastwatch-by-the-Sea.
+They take Jon into custody with the knowledge, from a captured Rattleshirt who led a diversion on the eastern side of the Wall, that he had deserted and joined forces with the wildlings.
+Either not believing him or not caring about his orders from Qhorin Halfhand to do just that, they imprison Jon in the ice cells under the Wall.

-Jon was eventually sent out to the Wildling Camp to treat with Mance Rayder, although Thorne and Slynt wanted Jon to assassinate him.
+Jon is eventually sent out to the wildling camp to treat with Mance, although Alliser and Janos want Jon to assassinate the King-Beyond-the-Wall.

 Stannis and Battle Beneath the Wall